odoo/paper-muncher/readme.md

 # Build and install the project
 cd paper-muncher
 ./ck tools setup
-./ck install --release --prefix=$HOME/.local paper-muncher
+./ck package --release --prefix=$HOME/.local paper-muncher

 # Add the binary to your PATH, add this to your .bashrc to make it permanent
 export PATH=$PATH:$HOME/.local/bin